RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about form validation using Javascript.
+The primary goal of this exercise is to understand and implement JavaScript-based form validation.
+This involves leveraging JavaScript to ensure the accuracy and integrity of user inputs within a web form, in this case, for selecting space-related data.
+The objective is to provide real-time validation and fetch specific space data based on the user's selection.

 # Procedure
-1. Create an HTML file and add a form to it.
-2. Add a `<script>` tag inside the `<head>` tag to add Javascript code.
+1. HTML Structure Setup: Develop an HTML structure containing three distinct components: a header, a main section for form input and data display, and a footer.
+2. CSS Styling: Define CSS rules to style the HTML components, making use of various selectors to achieve a visually appealing layout and design.
+Form and Selection: Implement a form with a selection dropdown to choose various planets, and attach an event listener to the form to trigger form submission.
+3. JavaScript Validation Logic:
+- Handle Submission: Create a function (handleSubmit) to manage form submission, preventing default behavior and fetching space data based on the selected planet.
-3. Add a function to validate the form.
+- Handle Selection: Set up a function (handleSelect) to capture the selected planet from the dropdown menu.
-4. Add an event listener to the form to call the function when the form is submitted.
+4. Integration of JavaScript: Link the JavaScript file (script.js) to the HTML to incorporate the validation logic into the form and enable data retrieval based on the user's selection.
+5. API Integration: Utilize an API (https://api.le-systeme-solaire.net) to retrieve specific planet-related data using the selected planet.
+Testing and Execution: Validate the form by selecting different planets and observing the fetched space data, ensuring the accuracy and responsiveness of the form validation and data presentation.

 # Program
 * index.html